bradcush/dotfiles/README.md

 `scripts/shell.sh`.
 The shared config is sourced in the `.bashrc` and `.zshrc` files respectively.
 Configuration specific to fzf is contained in `.fzf.bash` and `.fzf.zsh` and sourced in their respective shell configs.
-Additional profile and environment related files for both shells is tracked also regardless of if they are empty or contain addition configuration.
+Additional profile and environment related files for both shells are also tracked regardless of if they are empty or contain additional configuration.

 ## License